Halil-KAPLAN/todolist-redux-toolkit/README.md

-# TodoList with React Redux
+# TodoList with React Toolkit

 An example of todo list made using @reduxjs/toolkit.